 Using the “sign in with Apple” feature, Apple users can create new accounts and can log in using account ID and face ID.
 This makes the iPhone ahead of the Android Q Beta.

 Improved Maps Features

 Finally, Apple maps have the street view that allows a user to look around in 3D.
 The feature is almost similar to the Google Maps feature that allows you to pan around, view the street visually and scan for monuments and nearby area.
 There is also a share ETA option allows you to share your location link to your friends and family similar to Google Maps.

 Apple has put its focus on the messages and face time makes it not possible to beat the text or video chat.
 As privacy and security is the main concern of Apple, therefore communications are encrypted end to end.
-The messages handoff between macOS and iOS is seamless and in messages, you can further customize the Emoji named as Memoji avatars.
-Since years, people are demanding for interesting Emoji.
+The messages handoff between macOS and iOS is seamless and in messages, you can further customize the Emoji named Memoji avatars.
+For years, people are demanding for interesting Emoji.

 Google messaging applications are varied.
 Applications such as Duo and Hangouts are used for voice and video calls like Google voice are especially for voice calls, hangout chat for business communications and messaging for text messages sent to your friends, family or anyone else.
 You can use hangouts to continue your chat on windows and Mac.
-Though web version is handy but not flawless therefore, it can be said that iOS 13 stays ahead to Android Q when it comes to messaging and chatting.
+Though the web version is handy but not flawless therefore, it can be said that iOS 13 stays ahead to Android Q when it comes to messaging and chatting.

-iOS Siri Voice assistant and Android’s Google assistant
+iOS Siri Voice Assistant and Android’s Google Assistant

 Though Apple was the one who has started voice assistant gate in 2011 Google assistant is no less than the Siri Voice assistant.
 In iOS 13, Siri has got the new robot voice which is similar to more human.
 Siri has also taken some of the new tips and tricks such as they can read the messages and can respond to them. iOS 13 has also come with the Siri shortcuts.